seekrcentral/seekrtools/docs/tutorial_tryp_ben_parametrize.rst

 If this returns a path, you should be good.
 Otherwise, you'll need to install AmberTools.
 If antechamber exists on your computer, run the following command::

-  antechamber -i ben.pdb -fi pdb -bk BEN -o benz.mol2 -fo mol2 -c bcc -nc 1
+  antechamber -i ben.pdb -fi pdb -bk BEN -o benz.mol2 -fo mol2 -c bcc -nc 1 -at gaff2

 Each argument means the following information: